turingschool/backend-curriculum-site/module2/lessons/nested_resources.md

 ## Learning Goals

-- How do you use nested resources in Rails?
+- Understand how to use nested resources in Rails
-- When should you use Nested Resources?
+- Understand when you should use Nested Resources

 ## Warm Up